-If you are new to teaching the GED test, here's a checklist to help you get started.
+If you are new to teaching the GED[®] test, here's a checklist to help you get started.

-- 1. First, familiarize yourself with some of the basics of the test and make sure you are receiving our latest updates. - Sign up for our monthly newsletter, In Session, to get test updates, helpful resources and program news. - Look through our student study guides.
+- 1. First, familiarize yourself with some of the basics of the test and make sure you are receiving our latest updates. - Look through our student study guides.
 These provide an overview of the skills being tested and include sample problems for each skill. - 2.
-Once you know the basics, now it is time to better understand the student experience in GED.com. - Feel free to create your own account in GED.com so you understand what your students will go through (please list your last name as "Candidate" so we know you are an instructor). - Take the free practice test so you understand the format of the test and the different types of questions. - Finally, consider taking a GED Ready® test, the official GED practice test.
-This is half the length of the GED test and is highly predictive of how students will perform on the actual test. - Make sure you review your detailed score report.
-This is the report that tells students the areas they need to work on to score higher on the test. - Notice that they can select their study materials from the dropdown box to create a customized study plan. - After becoming familiar with the student journey, it's time to apply for GED Manager, a free tool designed for adult educators where you can see your students' scores and score reports. - Apply for access via the Educators section of GED.com.
-Each state has different rules on who can gain access. - ✓ Once you get access, watch our training on how to effectively use the tool.
+Once you know the basics, now it is time to better understand the student experience in GED.com. - Feel free to create your own account in GED.com so you understand what your students will go through (please list your last name as "Candidate" so we know you are an instructor). - Checkout the Study tab in your account to learn about 7 different learning preferences and take the assessment. - Take the free practice test so you understand the format of the test and the different types of questions. - Finally, consider taking a GED Ready[®] test, the official GED[®] practice test.
+This is half the length of the GED[®] test and is highly predictive of how students will perform on the actual test. - Make sure you review your detailed score report.
+This is the report that tells students the areas they need to work on to score higher on the test. - Notice that they can select their study materials from the drop-down box to create a customized study plan. - 3.
+After becoming familiar with the student journey, it's time to look for teacher resources and classroom materials.